ISAITB/docs-services/source/processing/index.rst

                 break;
             case "extract":
                 /*
-                 * In the "extract" operation we receive the file pqth to extrqct but not the full archive.
+                 * In the "extract" operation we receive the file path to extract but not the full archive.
                  * This operation may be called multiple times.
                  */
                 // Extract the value of the file path input parameter.